IVRL/LELSD/readme.md

-# CLIPLSD: Project for EPFL Course Computational Photography: CS 413
+# CLIPLSD: Project for EPFL Course Computational Photography: CS-413

+Repository for CLIP-supervised GAN-based Image Editing.

 ### Streamlit apps

-A streamlit app is provided to view the trained directions depending on the chosen
+A streamlit app is provided to view the trained directions depending on the chosen parameters.

 ```
 streamlit run 1D_visualization.py